Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 JavaScript has a native `undefined`.
 In other languages, a never set value may throw a specific exception, like in this tailored property [`AbsYear`](https://github.com/Kyriosity/use-dev/blob/main/src/TuttiFrutti/AbcChrono/Timescales/Models/Hap.cs).

-👎 Bad idea: setting a specific object, which will only mask `null` and make matters worse.
+Bad approach: setting a specific object, which will only mask `null` and make matters worse.

 ## <a id="null-case" />Bottom lines

 <sup>🙋</sup> I find personal stories the last shelter of narrators unless it's a full match and a good backup.
 This must be the case.

-> I can remember a contractor for a big, really big, enterprise who was assigned a sporadic **NPE** (null pointer exception) in a tailored application.
+> I can remember a contractor for a big, really, enterprise who was assigned a sporadic **NPE** (null pointer exception) in a tailored application.
 After sacrificing a couple of hours, he addressed this pesky _null_ to the dark forces of [Lotus Notes](LN-view.md) and returned to his daily need - [NFS](https://en.wikipedia.org/wiki/Need_for_Speed)<sup><b>w</b></sup>.
 >
-> Occasionally, a peer developer picked this problem (for the sake of the team) to dive into the hand-obfuscated code.
+> Occasionally, a peer developer picked this problem (for the team's sake) to dive into the hand-obfuscated code.
 After making the brain function on all cylinders, the slices of Swiss cheese coincided to reveal a malicious an<i>null</i>er.
 Fixed.\
 > &nbsp;

 **MORAL?** Imagining the number of cases without a happy twist, Sir Hoare may surely write off a digit from the tech debt he shouldered.